siberianfox/tinygwiki/Programming-TinyG-with-the-Atmel-AVRISP-Mkii-Programmer.md

 * Next go to the Program tab and program the flash.
 Setting are:
  * Erase device before programming (checked)
  * Verify device after programming (checked)
- * Input HEX file - select the tinyg.hex you want
+ * Input HEX file - select the tinyg.hex you want.
+Studio 4 writes its hex file into the /default directory
 * Hit the Program button.
 You should see progress bars for programming and verification and a bunch of messages in the message window ending with "Leaving programming mode..
 OK!"
 * If not, check the following
  * TinyG blue power light is on